Koha backup is not only a technical task. It is the safety plan for your library system.

 Beginner Example: Moving Koha From an Old Server to a New Server

-Imagine your old server has a Koha instance called library, and you want to move it to a new server.
+Imagine your old server has a Koha instance called library.
+You want to move it to a new server.
+On the old server, create a full backup:

 sudo koha-dump --uploaded_files library